sindresorhus/spdx-license-list/readme.md

 > List of [SPDX licenses](http://spdx.org/licenses/)

-The list of licenses is just a [JSON file](spdx.json) and can be used wherever.
+The lists of licenses are two JSON files and can be used wherever.

+-	[spdx.json](spdx.json) contains just relative url to the license.
+-	[spdx-full.json](spdx-full.json) contains full license content.

-*Using SPDX License List version 1.19.*
+*Using SPDX License List version 1.20.*

 ## Install